brendanciccone/tempotuner/README.md

 - `pnpm build` - Build the application for production
 - `pnpm start` - Start the production server
 - `pnpm lint` - Run ESLint for code linting
-- `pnpm build:mobile` - Build for mobile and sync with Capacitor
-- `pnpm ios` - Build and open iOS project in Xcode
-- `pnpm android` - Build and open Android project in Android Studio

 ## 🏗️ Project Structure